On the (non)removability of spectral parameters in $Z_2$-graded zero-curvature representations and its applications: (Non) removability of parameters in - graded zero - curvature representations

-We note that the zero\/-\/curvature representation $\alpha^{N=2}$ can be used for the construction of a solution, which is an alternative to the first solution reported in~\cite{HKKW}, of Gardner's deformation problem~\cite{MathieuNew,MathieuOpen} for the $N=2$, $a=4$ SKdV equation (we refer to~\cite{KisKrut2012} for detail).
-The parameter $\veps$ which we use here is the parameter in the classical Gardner deformation of the KdV equation~\cite{Miura68}, therefore we denote this parameter by $\veps$ instead of~$\lambda$. \end{example}
+We note further that the zero\/-\/curvature representation $\alpha^{N{=}2}$ can be used for construction of a solution, which is an alternative to the first solution reported in~\cite{HKKW}, of Gardner's deformation problem~\cite{MathieuNew,MathieuOpen} for the $N{=}2$, $a{=}4$ SKdV equation (we refer to~\cite{JMP2012} for details).
+The parameter $\veps$ which we use here is the parameter in the classical Gardner deformation of the KdV equation~\cite{Miura68}.
+This is why we denote this parameter by $\veps$ instead of~$\lambda$. \end{rem}